 Digitally native vertical brands are pushing e-commerce innovation.
 But why are digitally native vertical brands, so-called DNVBs, an innovative approach to digital commerce, and what makes this approach so exciting?

-Global online sales is growing by 18 percent a year, and daily social media usage of global internet users amounted to 135 minutes per day in 2017, growing by 5 percent on e yearly basis.
-These underlying statistics have forced forward not only a growing digital commerce market, but also a new consumer shopping behavior.
+Global online sales is growing by 18 percent a year, and daily social media usage of global internet users amounted to 135 minutes per day in 2017, growing by 5 percent on a yearly basis.
+These underlying statistics have forced forward not only a growing digital commerce market but also a new consumer shopping behavior.
 As every online service also gets easier and cheaper to use, the entire supply chain of retail has been disrupted during the past years.
-It is easier than ever to source products from low labour cost countries such as China, Bangladesh and India, and to set up an exceptional looking e-commerce only costs 29 USD a month with Shopify.
-How does this affect brand building in 2019?
+It is easier than ever to source products from low labor cost countries such as China, Bangladesh, and India, and to set up exceptional looking e-commerce only costs 29 USD a month with Shopify.
+How does this affect the brand building in 2019?

 Let´s take the watch company Daniel Wellington as an example.
 Thanks to an innovative influencer marketing model the watch company grew from nothing to a revenue of 200 000 000 EUR from 2012 to 2016.
 In 2016 the companies net profit was 48%.
 This is the potential of digitally native vertical brands.